wp-plugins/woocommerce-nl-alternative/readme.txt

 Tested up to: 4.2
 Stable tag: 1.1.7

 This WordPress plugin extends the WooCommerce plugin with the Dutch translation.
-It uses the informal "je" instead of the formal "u" .
+It uses the informal 'je' instead of the formal 'u' .

 == Description ==